Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

   - Take a legitimate application, disassemble the dex code, decode the Manifest.
   - Include the malicious code, assemble the dex, encode the manifest
   - Sign the final APK file
-  - One tool can be: [apktool](code.google.com/p/android/apktool) - Disassembles dex code into smali (Raw Dalvik VM bytecode).
+  - One tool can be [apktool](code.google.com/p/android/apktool): Disassembles dex code into smali (Raw Dalvik VM bytecode).
 Can be used to embed malicious code into apps
   - Another tool is **SignApk**, to verify the repacked file